 The Loyalist would like to thank the administration for its efforts to ease the stress on distanced learning and create a suitable environment that encourages resilience, dedication and creativity among its students.

 Among the administrative efforts has been the schoolwide adoption of Proctorio, an anti-cheating software for virtual exams that seeks to ensure academic integrity while discouraging cheating.
 All students want to work in an environment rooted in fairness that will reward them with an authentic, unrounded grade this semester that is factored into one’s overall GPA.
 However, as data security continues to become a more prominent issue with technology companies, these efforts to maintain test security can backfire at the expense of the students’ privacy.
+The Microsoft Azure cloud security is necessary as vulnerability management is crucial in a company.

 The implementation of Proctorio should concern students given the pervasive data collection Proctorio employs.
 Proctorio states on their website that they are “never collecting data that [they]don’t need.”
 This Orweillian statement eerily resembles a direct quote from 1984—along the lines of “Big Brother is watching you.”
 Without specific details into what that required data entails, what are students supposed to believe?
 Is Proctorio collecting sensitive passwords and other information when students are using other websites?